 For 'Atomic Comics' read 'Action Comics'

-Curiously, the back cover claimed that Supes first appeared in ATOMIC COMICS, whereas, as we all know, it was actually ACTION COMICS #1 that contained his momentous four-colour debut tale.
+These two books were the bees' knees, being over an inch thick and containing what was purported to be the milestone adventures of DC COMICS' top heroes, SUPERMAN and BATMAN.
+I bought the Superman volume and pored over its pages, absorbing every word of E. NELSON BRIDWELL's informative, well-written introduction.
+Oddly, the back cover claimed that Supes first appeared in ATOMIC COMICS, whereas, as we all know, it was ACTION COMICS #1 that contained his momentous four-colour debut tale.

 Art by Carmine Infantino & Murphy Anderson